Nikhilesh1111/hi/appendix.md

 Adjacent string literals are concatenated into a single string.After any concatenation a null byte \0 is appended to the string so that programs that scan the string can find its end.String literal do not contain newline or double quote characters in order to represent them,the same escape sequences as for character constants are available.

 ## Meaning of Identifiers
+&emsp;&emsp; Identifiers or names refer to a variety of things.
+An object sometimes called a variable is a location in storage and its interpretation depends on two main attributes its storage class and its type.The storage class determines the lifetime of the storage associated with the identified object and the type determines the meaning of the values found in the identified object.A name also has a scope which is the region of the program in which it is known and a linkage which determines whether the same name in another scope refers to the same object or function.

+### Storage Class
+&emsp;&emsp; There are two storage classes : automatic and static.
+Automatic objects are local to a block and are discarded on exit from the block.
+Declerations within a block create automatic objects if no storage class specification is mentioned or if the auto specifier is used.Objects declared register are automatic and if possible are stored in fast registers of the machine.

+&emsp;&emsp; Static objects may be local to a block or external to all blocks but in either case their values across exit from and reentry to functions and blocks.The objects declared outside all blocks at the same level as function definitions are always static.They become global to an entire program by omitting an explicit storage class.

+### Basic Types
+&emsp;&emsp; Objects declared as characters(char) are large enough to store any number of the execution character set.
+If a genuine character from that set is stored in a char object its value is equivalent to the integer code for the character and is non negative.
+Other quantities may be stored into char variables but the avaiable range of values and especially whether the value is signed is implementation dependent.

+&emsp;&emsp; Unsigned characters are declared as (unsigned char) and they are always non negative and Signed characters are declared as(signed char) they can be negative or positive.

+&emsp;&emsp; There is only one definition for integer(int).There is space generated for long and short int automatically.
+The int type represents signed values unless specified otherwise.For unsigned integers we need to declare them as (unsigned int) and this type will store only positive values.

+&emsp;&emsp; There is only definition for non integer values which is(real) which is used to store values containing decimal places.

+&emsp;&emsp; Enumerations are unique types that have integral values associated with each enumeration is a set of named constants.Enumerations behave like integers but it is common for a compiler to issue a warning when an object of a particular enumeration is assigned something other than one of its constants or an expression of its type.

+&emsp;&emsp; The void type specifies an empty set of values.It is used as the type returned by functions that generate no value.

+### Derived types
+&emsp;&emsp; Beside the basic types there is a conceptually infinite class of derived types consructed from the fundamental types in the following ways:

+&emsp;ARRAYS of objects of a given type &emsp;FUNCTIONS returning objects of a given type &emsp;POINTERS to objects of a given type &emsp;STRUCTURES containing a sequence of objects of various types.
+&emsp;UNIONS capable of containing any of one of several objects of various types.

+### Type Qualifiers
+&emsp;&emsp; An objects type may have additional qualifiers.Declaring an object const announces that its value will not be changed and declaring it volatile announces that it has special properties relevant to optimization.Neither qualifier affects the range of values or arithmetic properties of the object.